GO-Eratosthenes/dhdt/paper/paper.md

 └── handler_randolph.py
 ```

-Discrimination where land and sea are situated in the satellite imagery, is
+Discrimination where land and sea is situated in the satellite imagery, is
-provided by functions in [``handler_coastal``](https://dhdt.readthedocs.io/en/latest/modules.html#handle-land-and-sea-regions).
+provided via functions in [``handler_coastal``](https://dhdt.readthedocs.io/en/latest/modules.html#handle-land-and-sea-regions).
 These functions are based upon the GSHHS dataset, see also [@wessel1996global].
 An almost global coverage of the surface topography is given by the
 CopernicusDEM.
 Functions for acquiring such data are situated in